meejah/magic-wormhole-protocols/dilated-file-transfer.md

 {
     "transfer": {
         "mode": "receive",
-        "features": ["core0"],
+        "features": ["core0"]
-        "permission": "yes"
     }
 }
 ```

-The `laptop` peer then knows to not pause on its subchannels to await permission (`"permission": "yes"`).
+Becase the "permission" mode is not in the default protocol, the software will still have to answer each Offer but will not bother the user (due to the `--yes` option).

 For each file that Alice drops, the `laptop` peer:
 * opens a subchannel
 * sends a `FileOffer` / kind=`1` record
+* waits for an answer (OfferAccept) from the `desktop` peer
-* immediately starts sending data (via kind=`5` records)
+* starts sending data (via kind=`5` records)
 * closes the subchannel (when all data is sent)

 On the `desktop` peer, the program waits for subchannels to open.
 When a subchannel opens, it:
 * reads the first record and finds a `FileOffer`, opening a local file for writing
+* sends an OfferAccept immediately, without asking the human
 * reads subsequent data records, writing them to the open file
 * notices the subchannel close
 * closes the file

-When the GUI application finishes (e.g. Alice closes it) the Dilation session is ended (and the mailbox is closed) .
+When the GUI application finishes (e.g. Alice closes it) the Dilation session is ended (and the mailbox is closed).
 The `desktop` peer notices this and exits.

 (XXX no, see "ending a session gracefully" PRs)